rizalmhmd/inventorypro/DEPLOY_RENDER.md

 Notes:
 - The repository already contains `render.yaml` with example environment variables.
 Replace placeholders before deploying if desired.
 - If you prefer not to use Docker, Render supports other workflows but Docker gives predictable builds for Laravel + Vite.

+Migrations & Data notes (MongoDB):
+- Laravel's default migrations and schema are SQL-oriented; many migration statements (foreign keys, increments, etc.) are not supported on MongoDB.
+- If you plan to keep existing SQL migrations, use a relational DB.
+To fully migrate to MongoDB:
+   - Convert / rewrite migrations to use the MongoDB schema builder (or create seeders).
+   - Use `migrate:fresh` carefully; some SQL features aren't supported.
+   - Consider writing migration scripts that transform SQL data to Mongo documents when migrating an existing relational DB to Mongo.

+MongoDB notes:
+- If you use MongoDB Atlas, copy the URI into `MONGODB_URI` and leave the other MONGODB_* values blank (or fill for clarity).
+- Ensure `DB_CONNECTION` is set to `mongodb` in Render environment variables.
+- The project uses `jenssegers/mongodb` package — make sure to run `composer require jenssegers/mongodb` locally and push `composer.lock` to the repo before deploying.
+ - If you haven't already installed the driver locally, run:

+    ```bash
+    composer require jenssegers/mongodb
+    ```

+ - Also add the database env variables in your `.env` or via Render dashboard.